lulab/exSEEK_docs/get_started.md

 For example, the `${input_dir}` could be `data/cfRNA/`, the `${config_dir}/${dataset}.yaml` could be `config/cfRNA.yaml`.

-### For users starting from a prepared expression matrix
+### Users starting from a prepared expression matrix
 you could ignore the genome and annotation part and prepare the following input

 #### Input data files